 It’s thought that brain degeneration starts at the

-A 2017 study, conducted on 52 patients with Parkinson’s disease, established the first link between medulla abnormalities and Parkinson’s.
-They used MRI technology to find structural abnormalities in parts of the medulla related to the cardiovascular problems people with Parkinson’s often experience.
+A 2017 study, conducted on 52 people with Parkinson’s disease, established the first link between Parkinson’s and atypical characteristics of the medulla.
+The researchers used MRI technology to find atypical structural characteristics in parts of the medulla related to the cardiovascular problems people with Parkinson’s often experience.

 - swallowing difficulties